data-integrations/google-cloud/docs/BigQueryDropTable-action.md

 Properties
 ----------
-**Reference Name:** Name used to uniquely identify this source for lineage, annotating metadata, etc.

 **Project ID**: Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.
 This is the project that the BigQuery job will run in.
-If a temporary bucket needs to be created, the service account must have permission in this project to create buckets.

 **Dataset Project**: Project the dataset belongs to.
 This is only required if the dataset is not in the same project that the BigQuery job will run in.
 If no value is given,